JimGalasyn/JimGalasyn.github.io/pages/ksql/docs/developer-guide/syntax-reference.md

 Selects rows from a KSQL stream or table.
 The result of this statement will not be persisted in a Kafka topic and will only be printed out in the console.
-To stop the continuous query in the CLI press `Ctrl-C`.
+To stop the continuous query in the CLI press Ctrl+C.
 Note that the WINDOW clause can only be used if the `from_item` is a stream.

-In the above statements from\_item is one of the following:
+In the above statements `from_item` is one of the following:

 -   `stream_name [ alias ]`
 -   `table_name [ alias ]`